-McIntosh, U.S.A., June 6, 1847, and distinguished himself in the highest degree.
+McIntosh, U.S. A., June 6, 1847, and distin-

-I have the honor to be.
-Very respectfully.
-Your ob'nt servant.
+Very respectfully, Your ob'nt servant.
 A. M. DUPERU. late Captain Company G, 3d Dragoons.

-From Thomas C. James.
+From Thomas C. James,

-SPANISH FRIGATE ESPERANZA, Harbor of Havana, Aug.
+SPANISH FRIGATE ESPERANZA.
+Harbor of Havana, Aug.
 16, 1:51.
-My DEAR BROTHERS AND SISTERS :- This is the last letter you will ever receive from your

-My DEAR ERIENDS :- I leave you forever, brother Thomas.
-In one hour more I will be and I go to the other world.
-I am a prisoner launched into eternity, being now a prisoner. in Havana, and in an hour I shall have ceased with fifty others, aboard of this ship, and now to exist.
-My dearest friends, think often of me. under sentence of death.
-All to be shot 1 This I die worthy of a Creole, worthy of a Louisi- is a hard fate, but I trust in the mercy of God.
+My DEAR BROTHERS AND SISTERS :- This is the last letter you will ever receive from your brother Thomas.
+In one hour more I will be launched into eternity, being now a prisoner. under sentence of death.
+All to be shot!
+This is a hard fate, but I trust in the mercy of God.

 Think of me hereafter, not with regret, but as one whom you loved in life, and who loved you.
-Adieu, forever, my brothers, sisters and friends.
+Adieu, forever, my brothers, sisters and

 THOMAS C. JAMES.

-Robert, our poor friends, G. A. Cook, and John O. Bryce, are with me, and send their last regard to you; also Clement Stanford, formerly of Natchez
+Robert, our poor friends, G. A. Cook, and John O. Bryce, are with me, and send their last regard to you; also Clement Stanford, formerly of Natchez.